Overview

 Helpful for: Hosts who have used some form of real-time captioning and/or whose content is to be made available to individuals after the meeting/webinar has ended, such as:

-- Deaf and hard-of-hearing individuals.
+- D/deaf and hard-of-hearing individuals

-- Hearing individuals who benefit from audio prompts.
+- Hearing individuals who benefit from audio prompts

-- Individuals who speak English as an additional language.
+- Individuals who speak English as an additional language

-- Situations where transcription must be 100% accurate.
-(This will require editing.)
+- Situations where transcription must be 100% accurate (this will require editing)

-Related: MiVideo, U-M’s cloud-based media streaming service, also allows file owners to order, edit, and delete captions for audio and video files, including Zoom recordings.
+Related: MiVideo, U-M’s cloud-based media streaming service, allows file owners to order, edit, and delete captions for audio and video files, including Zoom recordings.
 If long-term retention (i.e., more than 150 days) of cloud recordings and their audio transcripts is needed, this is a great resource.